enderpirate98/Macos-big-sur-vm/README.md

 hit create and exit virtual box

+setting up the behind the scenes parts of virtual box:

 go into the command prompt and run it as administrator

-if you have an intel processor then copy and paste the commands from intel-code.txt (if your vm name is not Big Sur then change Big Sur to what your vm name is)
+if you have an intel cpu then copy and paste the commands from intel-code.txt (if your vm name is not Big Sur then change Big Sur to what your vm name is)

-if you have an amd processor then copy and paste the commands from amd-code.txt (if your vm name is not Big Sur then change Big Sur to what your vm name is)
+if you have an amd cpu then copy and paste the commands from amd-code.txt (if your vm name is not Big Sur then change Big Sur to what your vm name is)

-open virtualbox and go into
+open virtualbox and go into the vm settings: general -> advanced and set the clipboard to bidirectional, click ok

+mac os install:

+open the vm

-it will say that there is no
+it will say that there is no start up disk to fix this just add the iso file provided in this project

+choose your language and go into disk utility

+choose the disk that says: "VBOX HARDDISK Media" and click erase

+name the disk what you want

+after that close the disk utility

+click on install mac os big sur and agree to the software licence

+go through the installation and setup like normal

+you should then have a working macos big sur install in vmware

+this guide was made with the help of this video: https://www.youtube.com/watch?v=LNsC2sUk26Y&t=225s all the files were provided by the author of the video and all rights belong to apple inc and the video auther, i do not own anything in this project, if you make a guide based off this one please mention Andrew E. Snow as an auther of the original guide author, this guide is simply a side project by Andrew E. Snow and he is not trying to make profit of it, thank you for following this guide for setting up a mac os virtual machine and making enderpirate98 known.